[AM] Anurag Mahanto

 The same shape is emerging in agentic systems.
 A top-level orchestrator agent takes a high-level goal, decomposes it into sub-tasks, and delegates each sub-task to a specialist agent.
 The specialist does the deep work — reading code, writing patches, running tests — and reports back.
 The orchestrator reviews, re-plans if needed, and moves on.
 Manager-of-managers, except the managers don't take lunch breaks.

 The hard part — still — is context.
-My best EMs carry months of tacit knowledge about a system, a codebase, a team's quirks.
+The best EMs carry months of tacit knowledge about a system, a codebase, a team's quirks.
 Agents start each conversation at zero.
 So the real engineering investment in agentic orgs isn't in prompts; it's in persistent context: the CLAUDE.md files, the architecture decision records, the playbooks that used to live in someone's head.
 The org's memory becomes its operating system.

-I think a lot of companies are going to discover this the hard way.
+A lot of companies are going to discover this the hard way.
 They'll spin up a dozen agents, watch them do spectacular demos in week one, and wonder why nothing ships in week six.
 The answer is that they were running a dozen brand-new hires with amnesia.
 No human org works that way; no agent org will either.
 The companies that win here are going to be the ones that already know how to onboard.